RobTillaart/INA226/README.md

 #### Must

+- update documentation.
-- keep in sync with INA219 where possible
+- keep in sync with INA219 where possible.

 #### Should